Arjunbadola/arjunbadola.github.io/_posts/2020-12-13-Why I Sold CCL Products (India) Ltd.md

 I feel that I was late to the party and was looking at the rear view mirror instead of watching from windshield.

 In 2012 & 13 the company had grown by 38% & 29% respectively.
 Followed by 22% in 2015.
-But then, that growth never return as their size got much bigger.
+But then, that growth never returned as their size got much bigger.

 Will the previous growth of CCL return back?

 > A high growth company rarely goes back to the high growth stage after it starts to slow down on the growth curve.
 Basant Maheshwari

-**Why I sold CCL Products (India) Ltd ?**
+# Why I sold CCL Products (India) Ltd ?

 The main reason was opportunity size available for this company.